Jon J. Franklin: Career

 Prior to Glory, Franklin was a Vice President of IMG Media, President of Golden Gloves LLC Boxing, President of a division of America Presents - Boxing, and President of The Sports and Entertainment Company (Sports-EntCo).
 At IMG Media for 15 years, Franklin ran the Winter and Olympic Sports divisions and managed a number of Olympic and World Champion athletes.
 In addition Franklin sold and managed the Ski World Cup title sponsorship activation program for Cafe de Colombia and Swatch Watch and brought in numerous sponsors to the World Pro Ski Tour (US Pro Ski Tour).
 At that time he led the charge to bring Olympic Gold and Silver medalist skiers, Phil and Steve Mahre back to Pro Ski Racing under a major Coors Light sponsorship.
 While at IMG, Franklin was also part of the team that developed the Stars on Ice and Symphony on Ice tours along with other skating properties.
 Running Sports-EntCo for 13 years, Franklin concluded significant sponsorship deals for Olympic athletes such as Bode Miller and Julia Mancuso and managed various global sports marketing programs for companies such as Barilla Pasta and Rip It Energy Fuel.
 Franklin was the promoter of X Games Champion skateboarder Danny Way's world-renowned jump over the Great Wall of China in conjunction with Quicksilver brands.
 As President of Golden Gloves Marketing LLC, Franklin promoted the Golden Gloves National Championships in the early 2000s bringing it back to national television (on Fox Sports) after a 20-year lapse.
 In addition he brought in the US Army as Golden Gloves title sponsor.
+Franklin produced Golden Gloves Nationals Television as late as 2010 and helped market and promote USA Boxing's National Championship in Denver in 2009.
+Franklin was also Executive Producer of the 2011 Pre-Olympic test Boxing World Championships from the Excel Center in London.
 While at America Presents Franklin was part of the team that promoted Mike Tyson fights from Francis Botha through Brian Nielsen.
 At that time he also managed fights for the Fox Sunday Night Fights and promoted a number of pay-per-view events including David Reid v Felix Trinidad (in conjunction with Don King Productions).
 In 2014 and 2015 with Sports-EntCo, Franklin executive produced television events for Iron Mike Tyson Productions for international syndication along with Fox and Spike Networks.
-This followed the promotion and television production of over 30 International WSB inaugural professional boxing matches on Versus and NBC Sports Network initially for IMG Media and later for AIBA, the governing body of Olympic boxing.
+This followed the promotion and television production of over 30 International WSB inaugural professional boxing matches on Versus and NBC Sports Network initially for IMG Media and later for the governing body of Olympic boxing.